DataDog/chef-datadog/README.md

 #### Actions

 - `:add`: (default) Enables the integration by setting up the configuration file, adding the correct permissions to the file, and restarting the Agent.
-- `:remove` Disables an integration.
+- `:remove`: Disables an integration.

 #### Syntax